FPGA mSpectrum

 Supporting Altera / Intel Cyclone V

-The Picoblaze supervisory CPU is designed to directly map on to the Xilinx FPGA-fabric and is not written in generic HDL.
-Although people have created compatible Picoblaze designs in generic HDL, I chose to move to a new supervisory CPU design: an other Z80 (T80 core) cpu.
-The firmware was rewritten from Picoblaze assembly to C-code.
-The Z80 C-code is translated to assembly / machine language using the SDCC cross-compiler.
+The PicoBlaze supervisory CPU is designed specifically for the Xilinx FPGA fabric and is not written in generic HDL.
+Although compatible PicoBlaze implementations in generic HDL exist, I chose to move to a new supervisory CPU design: another Z80 CPU based on the T80 core.
+The firmware was rewritten from PicoBlaze assembly into C code, which is translated into Z80 assembly and machine code using the SDCC cross-compiler.

 ZX Spectrum Next

-The latest installment occurred in November 2020 and is a 4 layer board motherboard that contains two 512 KB SRAM chips for use with the QMTECH boards, making it possible to run the popular ZX Spectrum Next core as well as the mSpectrum core.
+The latest installment arrived in November 2020 in the form of a four-layer motherboard containing two 512 KB SRAM chips for use with the QMTECH boards.
+This made it possible to run both the popular ZX Spectrum Next core and the mSpectrum core on the same hardware.